 - What happens now that voters have approved the library district?

 - Who’s in charge of the library district and the tax funding?

-- What are the boundaries of the proposed library district?
+- What are the boundaries of the new library district?

-- How much will the library district cost?
+- How much does the library district cost?

 - How can I help or get more information?